 Shifen is a railroad town with quaint alleys that reflect Taiwan in the olden days and travellers flock here for one thing – to release sky lanterns.
 Believe it or not, sky lanterns were once used as a signalling system but today, you can paint your wishes on them before releasing it to the sky.
 But do note that the train tracks are still in operation, so be careful when you’re on the tracks!

-a go at the lanterns and wrote our heartfelt wishes to our team and the entire Muslim community.
+We had a go at the lanterns and wrote our heartfelt wishes to our team and the entire Muslim community.
 There’s a sense of liberation in seeing the lantern fly into the unknown and we were truly overwhelmed with joy as we released our lanterns!
 To this day, we’re still wondering where it ends ?

 #HHWT Tip: Wondering what else you can do in and around Taipei?
-Check out these activities on Klook
+Check out these activities on Klook!

 Sunrise in Alishan